a-dg/breakbeat/README.md

 @media (min-width: 300px) and (max-width: 599px) {}
 ```

 The result is that we’ve narrowed the range of the media query to affect only the upper half of the range normally covered by `small`.
+(We know it’s the *upper* half, because we’re using a positive value for `scale`.)

 The same technique applied to the `medium` breakpoint results in a much smaller range, since its distance from the `large` breakpoint is smaller: